A Survey of Graph Unlearning: Introduction

-Machine unlearning is a novel concept for ensuring \emph{right to be forgotten} that refers to the process of selectively forgetting, or deleting specific data points or instances from the model \cite{nguyen2022survey}.
-Unlearning permits the exclusion of specific data from the training set of a model, making it more adaptable to evolving privacy regulations.
-Graph unlearning is an extension of machine unlearning designed specifically for graph-structured data \cite{chen2022graph}.
-It involves the complete removal of all traces of removed data such as node and edges from a graph, including all of its connections.
-In other terms, the objective of graph unlearning is to remove specific nodes and edges among others settings (see section \ref{sec:prelim}) from the graph while preserving its overall structure.
-This level of data removal is significantly more complicated than traditional machine unlearning because it requires disentangling entities that are interconnected \cite{chien2022efficient}.

-The complexity of graph-structured data poses a challenge for unlearning in graphs.
+Though unlearning GML models have a great potential, the complexity of graph-structured data poses a challenge for unlearning in graphs.
 Relationships between nodes and edges are intricate in graphs, forming a dense web of interconnected information \cite{dukler2023safe}.
-To unravel the impact of forgotten data while conserving the graph's structure, sophisticated algorithms are required.
+Similarly, GML uses message passing to aggregate information from neighboring nodes and edges.
+A single removed node, edge, or subgraph can influence the embeddings of distant nodes through multiple iterations of message passing.
+This makes it challenging to completely erase the influence of the removed data without retraining the model from scratch.
+Thus, to unravel the impact of forgotten data while conserving the graph's structure, sophisticated algorithms are required.
 These algorithms must be able to untangle these intricate connections without compromising the graph's functionality \cite{pan2023unlearning}.
-In terms of data privacy and moral ML practices, graph unlearning is of the utmost relevance.
-As data privacy regulations and the rights of individuals to control their data become increasingly important, the ability to comprehensively remove sensitive information from graph-structured data becomes a crucial ethical safeguard.
+Moreover, as data privacy regulations and the rights of individuals to control their data become increasingly important, the ability to comprehensively remove sensitive information from graph-structured data becomes a crucial ethical safeguard.
 Ensuring the effective and complete eradication of forgotten data from graphs gives individuals more control over their information, instills confidence in ML systems, and upholds ethical standards for the responsible management of data \cite{chen2022graph}.

+Significant efforts have been made in the design of effective graph unlearning strategies, indicating a growing awareness of the importance of addressing data privacy and individual rights in the domain of GML~\cite{cheng2023gnndelete,bettini2018privacy}.
+These works have yielded notable advancements, demonstrating the researchers' and practitioners' commitment to tackling the complexities of graph unlearning.
+However, it is essential to recognize that the discipline is still relatively young and continues to evolve rapidly.
+As graph unlearning encounters the unique obstacles posed by interconnected networks, continued effort and creative solutions are required to overcome these obstacles.